Best ways to build an Airtable front end (with real-life examples)

 Lastly, the final option for you to create your Airtable UI might be to code it in-house, whether by yourself (if you have the technical skills) or with a technical team.

-Working with developers to build a front end from your Airtable data with code might sound is a lot of work, and takes months to finalise the project.
+Working with developers to build a front-end from your Airtable data is a lot of work and takes months to finalize the project.
 Still, it could be a valuable option to consider if you have extremely specific needs, or if your project requires advanced requirements that the other options might not be able to fulfil.

 Pros: